Matthias Kalverkamp, M.Sc.

-From 2004 till 2008 Matthias Kalverkamp studied Economics and cultural area studies (Spanish) at the University of Duisburg-Essen (B.A.).
-From 2008 until 2010, he specialized in logistics (M.Sc.) from 2008 till 2010 at the University of Applied Sciences Münster.
+From 2004 until 2008, Matthias Kalverkamp studied economics and cultural area studies (Spanish) at the University of Duisburg-Essen (B.A.).
+From 2008 until 2010, he specialized in logistics (M.Sc.) at the University of Applied Sciences Münster.

-Matthias worked in the paper industry during his master studies.
-In 2010 he went to Ecuador for field research for his master thesis about process optimization and change management in international contexts.
+During his master studies, Matthias worked in the paper industry.
+For his master thesis, he went to Ecuador for field research about process optimization and change management in international contexts.

-After his studies, Matthias stayed in academic research and training.
-By the end of 2011 he started to work in Bremen at BIBA –Bremer Institut für Produktion und Logistik GmbH.
-He was responsible for BIBA’s contributions and a specific work package in the EU project ELLIOT (FP7 www.elliot-project.eu).
-Furthermore, he did teaching and was involved in proposal writing for new research projects.
-Until recently he was responsible for a successfully acquired Scientific and Technological Cooperation (German: WTZ) project with the University Arturo Prat in Iquique/Chile about sustainable raw mineral extraction (http://www.biba.uni-bremen.de/pm20140205.html?&L=1).
+After his studies, Matthias conducted applied research projects and training for graduate students.
+By the end of 2011 he started to work at BIBA – Bremer Institut für Produktion und Logistik GmbH.
+He was work package leader in the EU project ELLIOT, and he was responsible for a Scientific and Technological Cooperation (German: WTZ) project with the University Arturo Prat in Iquique/Chile about sustainable raw mineral extraction.
+Furthermore, he was involved with curriculum development and teaching.

 Since July 2014 Matthias is a research scientist in the research group Cascade Use at the University of Oldenburg where he started his PhD in 2015.